MaxSmoot/ImageHillCipher/docs/README.md

 + Since this program uses complex linear-algebra operations to encipher and decipher, it is best to use images less than 10 megapixels.
 + If `--block_size` was specified to be larger than 3, the program will take significantly longer.
 Reccomended to use the defaut `block_size`.
 + If the `-c` flag was specified, the program will take **significantly** longer.
 Try using a smaller image.

+**How can I view .tiff files**
++ If you are using Windows 10 or newer, the default photo viewer should do the trick.
+For linux, macOS, or older versions of Windows, I reccomend [LibreOffice Draw](https://www.libreoffice.org/discover/draw/)

+**Why does the deciphered image have black bars around it?**
++ Both the height and width of the image being enciphered needs to be evenly divisble by the `block_size`.
+If the image is not, it will be padded with black pixels to ensure it has compatible dimensions.